Lean Thinking for Innovation Impact

-Public research has reached an inflection point.
+Public innovation has reached an inflection point.
 Nowhere is this clearer than in Europe, where concerns mount about the growing innovation gap with the US and China.
 This gap exists despite more spending per GDP on public research, a high world share of scientific publications and a strong position in patenting according to the European Commission’s 2024 Draghi Report.
-Researchers are producing world-class knowledge, but much of it stays within academic circles, never progressing toward application or impact.
+Innovators are producing world-class knowledge, but much of it stays within academic circles, never progressing toward application or impact.

 "Much of the knowledge generated in research institutions remains commercially unexploited.
 According to the European Patent Office (EPO), only about one-third of the patented inventions registered by European universities or RTOs are commercially exploited."